-Students will complete approximately 10 quizzes throughout the course to assess their knowledge of the content.
+Regular quizzes on course content will be written throughout the course.
 There are NO re-writes for quizzes.

-Elder Awareness Project; DUE Date TBD
+Elder Awareness Assignment; DUE Date TBD

 Each student will conduct an interview with an elder (i.e. someone who is over the age of 65) preferably someone who is also different from the student in gender, culture, ethnicity, and/or socio-economic level.
-Students will present their project to the class.
-Students will also discuss what they learned about generational differences, diversity, and changing family structures.
-Students will submit this exercise as a project paper.
+Students will also discuss what they learned about generational differences, diversity, and changing family structures and aging in a healthy/positive manner.
+This is a written assignment.

-Final Exam: Dec 7, 2018
+Final Exam: Dec 6, 2019